Natale-F/Computer-Vision-on-World-of-Warcraft-s-images/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/fr/4/42/World_of_Warcraft_Shadowlands_Logo.png)

-Being a world of warcraft player for many years and recently graduated with a Master's degree in Applied Mathematics, Statistics and Data Science.
+Being a World of Warcraft player for many years and recently graduated with a Master's degree in Applied Mathematics, Statistics and Data Science.
 I was wondering on what subject I could do a project.
-While wandering on the wow website I realized that an important number of images were available and that it would be possible to use my knowledge of the game as well as my professional skills to realize a project of artificial intelligence from these images.
+While wandering on the WoW website I realized that an important number of images were available and that it would be possible to use my knowledge of the game as well as my professional skills to realize a project of Artificial Intelligence from these images.

 How did I realise that I could do something with this data ?